 However, because of the way we chose $h{n+1}(x)$, we know that the contents of each bucket, m, will be split betwen bucket m and bucket $m+2^n$.
-Therefore, if we keep track of the last bucket that was split, we can split a few buckets at a time, resizing the hash table without introducing long pauses while we reorganize the hash table.[...]
-We can handle overflow using standard techniques.
+Therefore, if we keep track of the last bucket that was split, we can split a few buckets at a time, resizing the hash table without introducing long pauses while we reorganize the hash table.
+[Litwin] We can handle overflow using standard techniques.
 LLADD's linear hash table uses linked lists of overflow buckets.

-For this scheme to work, we must be able to address a portion of the page file as though it were an expandable array.
-We have implemented this functionality as a separate module, but will not discuss it here.
+For this scheme to work, we must be able to address a portion of the page file as though it were an core.
+However, there are variants of most popular data structures that allow us to preserve these invariants.
+LLADD can correctly support operations whether or not they have these properties.